Thursday 25 November marks the start of 16 Days of Action for the Elimination of Violence against Women and Girls.

-Councillor Steph Powell, joint chair of the Tourism, Equalities, Communities & Culture committee said:
+Councillor Steph Powell, co-chair of the Tourism, Equalities, Communities & Culture committee said:

-“With the shocking rise in national domestic abuse reports nationally we’ve seen during the pandemic, the message of the 16 Days of Action campaign is sadly more important than ever.
+“With the shocking rise in domestic abuse reports we’ve seen nationally through the pandemic and several high-profile murders of women this year, the message of the 16 Days of Action and the White Ribbon campaigns are more important than ever.

 “We want to reassert our support by applying for White Ribbon accreditation again.
 It's important to involve men and boys as ambassadors in addressing and altering social norms which lead to violent behaviour against women and girls.

 “We fully support the White Ribbon pledge to never commit, excuse or remain silent about violence against women.

 “For anyone experiencing domestic or sexual violence, stalking or abuse in any form, please remember that you are not alone.

 “It’s very important that no one should ever suffer in silence and that everyone feels safe in Brighton & Hove.

 “Help and support is available.
 Abuse is a crime and it is not your fault.”

 Have your say on the draft domestic abuse accommodation and support strategy for Sussex

 We’re after views on a draft Sussex-wide strategy setting out how we help and protect survivors of domestic abuse in safe accommodation.